yanchaoz/OrgMIM/README.md

 ```

 ## 📉 Downstream Finetuning
 All downstream fine-tuning experiments were conducted within the nnU-Net framework.
+Process datasets are available [here](https://huggingface.co/datasets/yanchaoz/IsoOrg-1K).
 Notably, the input data were normalized by dividing pixel intensities by **255.0**.

 ### Pretrianed weights transfer on STU-Net (CNN-based)
 ```python